surftimer/SurfTimer-Discord-Bot/README.md

 5. Edit the environment variables accordingly (follow the URL for a detailed guide).
 6. Open a terminal and run `npm i && npm run build`
 7. To start the bot, run `npm run start`

+### (Optional) Configuring the image generator

+1. Install the plugin in `addons/sourcemod/plugins` on your server.
+2. Run it once to generate the config file at `cfg/sourcemod/SurfTimer-Discord-Bot.cfg`.
+3. In this config file, set your hostname, the port of the API (3000 by default) and the API key you've configured in the previous steps (in your .env file).
+4. Reload the plugin and make sure everything is working with the command `!ck_discord_bot_test`.

 ## Tech Stack